-Plastics are produced from intermediate chemicals like ethylene, propylene, aromatics, methanol, and C4 streams (e.g., Butadiene, Isobutene), which are sourced from steam crackers, refineries, and methanol producers.
-In the absence of country-specific plastic demand data, we defined the demand for plastics as a share of the demand for these upstream chemical products, using material flow analysis data of the chemical sector.
-The demand for the upstream chemical products was already defined in the NEDE model: it is based on historical, country-specific production capacity data139,145,211 in relation to GDP/cap development, assuming a utilisation rate of 90%.
-We improved the representation of steam cracker outputs and refinery products to represent the full range of chemical intermediates used in plastic production, using average steam cracker yields and material flow analysis data.
-The future plastic and chemical demand is driven by projections on GDP and population development based on the second shared socioeconomic pathway (SSP2).
+Plastics are produced from intermediate chemicals like ethylene, propylene, aromatics, methanol, and C4 streams (e.g., Butadiene, Isobutene), which are sourced from steam crackers, refineries, and methanol producers5.
+In the absence of country-specific plastic demand data, we defined the demand for plastics as a share of the demand for these upstream chemical products, using material flow analysis data of the chemical sector5.
+The demand for the upstream chemical products was already defined in the NEDE model45: it is based on historical, country-specific production capacity data^{139,145,211} in relation to GDP/cap development, assuming a utilisation rate of 90%45.
+We improved the representation of steam cracker outputs and refinery products to represent the full range of chemical intermediates used in plastic production, using average steam cracker yields and material flow analysis data^{5,196}.
+The future plastic and chemical demand is driven by projections on GDP and population development based on the second shared socioeconomic pathway (SSP2)138.